Top

 I turn west and soon reach the bridge, smiling at how ridiculously symbolic it is to cross a bridge on my way to the unknown.
 I should write a novel about this, or at least a short story.
 Maybe I won't live long enough to fill up a novel.
 Over the railing the dark, peaceful river is just visible in the fading dusk.
 A pair of ducks swim effortlessly and smoothly out from under the bridge, each leaving a little wake.
 One of them sees me and quacks.
 Then the other one quacks.
 Just one quack apiece--no big deal for them.
 I lean against the railing for a long while, lost in thought as I stare down at the deep, dark, moving waters.
 With a little inner ceremony, I take off my necktie, stuff it in my pocket, and continue west across the bridge.

 Now I'm on the other side of the river, but strangely it seems as though I'm heading east.
 I haven't turned around, but as I walk I could swear that the sky ahead of me is beginning to lighten as if the sun were rising instead of setting.
-There is a small in the air, too, that I haven't detected in a long time.
+There is a smell in the air, too, that I haven't detected in a long time.
 The smell of lilacs.
 It isn't time for lilacs yet, but there is that unmistakable fragrance.
 Yes, the sun is rising in the west.
 I look around and see a robin pulling at a worm in the grass along the sidewalk twenty feet away.
 The robin notices that I am too close, and gives me a staccato scolding as it flutters up into a nearby maple tree.

 There is a little park not far ahead, a park I have never noticed before.
 Not surprising, as I don't recall ever having walked in this neighborhood.
 On a bench by the sidewalk sits an old man with short white hair, staring at the approaching sunrise in the west.